iancmcc/ouimeaux/README.rst

 exclusively, you can pass ``with_discovery=False`` to the ``Environment`` constructor to disable M-SEARCH requests.

+You can clear the device cache either by deleting the file `~/.wemo/cache` or by using the `wemo clear` command.

 Configuration
 -------------
 A configuration file in YAML format will be created at ~/.wemo/config.yml::